 - G999P: 1 photoionization detector, 3 electrochemical sensors, 1 infrared sensor (Ex zone 0)

-This question cannot be answered simply by stating an area in square metres.
-It depends on a variety of factors: The type of gas, possible leakage points and the type of ventilation influence the number and the correct installation location of the transmitters.
-It is essential to take advantage of GfG's advice in advance.
+This question cannot be answered simply by stating an area in square meters, since the effective range depends on a variety of factors.
+The type of gas, possible leakage points and the manner of ventilation all influence the necessary number of transmitters and their recommended installation locations.
+We highly recommend contacting us in advance - our experienced experts will certainly find the right solution for your individual needs.

-This depends mainly on the device used, the built-in sensor and the gases to be measured.
-GfG's portable gas detectors have slots for a maximum of 5 different sensors.
-They can measure up to 7 gases simultaneously.
-The transmitters used in fixed gas warning systems usually have only one sensor and can therefore only measure a single gas.
-We will be happy to clarify which device is best suited for you in a consultation meeting.
+That depends significantly on the device used, the built-in sensor and the gases you need to measure.
+GfG's portable gas detectors have slots for a maximum of 5 different sensors, giving them the ability to measure up to 8 gases simultaneously, depending on their sensor configuration.
+The transmitters used in fixed gas detection systems usually have only one sensor and can therefore only measure a single gas.
+We will be happy to assist you in finding the best solution for your individual needs in a consultation meeting.

 This is usually due to the cross-sensitivity of the sensor.
 This means that a sensor does not respond exclusively to the target measurand or target gas, but also to other influencing variables.
 In other words, a sensor with cross-sensitivity does not have perfect selectivity.
-This challenge is particularly great for gas sensors, because the measurement of a specific gas should ideally be possible in a gas matrix of any complexity - with hundreds of gases and vapours as potential interferers.
+This is particularly challenging for gas sensors, because the measurement of a specific gas should ideally be possible in a gas matrix of any complexity - with hundreds of gases and vapors potentially interfering.
 It is therefore not surprising that almost all measuring principles used in gas sensors exhibit cross-sensitivity to a cross-gas.

 In addition to cross-sensitivity, however, humidity or temperature can also falsify the displayed result.